theKashey/react-imported-component/README.md

 <a name="comparisonLegend" />
 ### Comparison table legend
-- Library - the library name
+- `Library` - the library name
-- Suspense - does it support Suspense feature
+- `Suspense` - does it support Suspense feature
-- SSR - does it support SSR
+- `SSR` - does it support SSR
-- Hooks - does it have hooks API
+- `Hooks` - does it have hooks API
-- Library - does it support _library_, not Component level splitting
+- `Library` - does it support _library_, not Component level splitting
-- Non-modules - could it "import" generic promise, not a real dynamic module import
+- `Non-modules` - could it "import" generic promise, not a real dynamic module import
-- import(`./${value}`) - does it support a full dynamic import
+- `import('./${value}')` - does it support a _full dynamic import_ - ability to import any file.
+- `babel macro` - ability to work with babel-plugin-macros
+- `webpack only` - is this solution hard bould to webpack

 ## Other loaders
 Another loaders exists, and the only difference is in API, and how they manage (or not manage) SSR.